Skip to main content

 register_endpoint.go

-_, err := client.OperatorService().CreateNexusEndpoint(ctx, &operatorservice.CreateNexusEndpointRequest{
+_, err := c.OperatorService().CreateNexusEndpoint(ctx, &operatorservice.CreateNexusEndpointRequest{

 Spec: &nexus.EndpointSpec{